 Luke’s previous works include Talisman, a series of ancient Irish stones, carved and polished to a jewel-like finish which peer deep into the souls of our ancestors yet evoke feelings of transience and rebirth.
 He has exhibited throughout Europe and is currently overseeing exhibitions of his work in London and Monaco.

-We are proud to announce the panel of distinguished musicians who will preside over the first ever St Columb’s Hall Concerto Award.
+We are proud to announce the panel of distinguished musicians who will preside over the St Columb’s Hall Concerto Award.
 They need no introduction, and their combined expertise will ensure that this major bursary and professional engagement opportunity will be awarded to a consummate young musician, ready for the challenge of an international music career in the 21st century.

 Artistic Director, Le Foyer des Artistes